QubitPi/general-relativity/README.md

     <img src="img/Lyney.png" width="15%" />
 </div>

 Physics is, as I view it, a quantified version of Philosophy on how world actually works.
-It's pushing the limit of our human knowledge to futuristic inquiries such as
+It's pushing the limits of human knowledge to futuristic inquiries such as

 - Will [Dark Matter/Dark Energy](https://youtu.be/6EavTTbuIq4?si=fAc1V1OW9LKJBCvk) bring the possibility of next-human generation technologies?
 - Does gigantic celestial object, such as Black Hole, permit spacetime travelling into the future for humanities?
 - Is there [another universe/world](https://youtu.be/GQTq1kufCLk?si=oOykmrp9u6xt-iJ0) that obeys a different philosophical system?

 Astrophysics, thus, is my favorite branch of Physics and __those who masters General Relativity or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__